MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 2. The selector for switching product experiences.
 3. The top menu bar for orienting yourself in [!INCLUDE [product-name](../includes/product-name.md)], finding items, help, and sending Microsoft feedback.
 The [**Account manager**](#find-your-account-and-license-information) control is a critical icon for looking up your account information and managing your Fabric trial.
 4. Options for creating new items.
 5. Links to recommended content.
-This is material to help you get started using the product experience and links to items and workspaces that you visit often.
+This content helps you get started using the product experience and links to items and workspaces that you visit often.
 6. Your items organized by recent, favorites, and items shared with you by your colleagues.
 The items that appear here are the same across product experiences, with the exception of the Power BI experience.

 > [!IMPORTANT]